HEADQUARTERS: East Wenatchee

 - Ability to repeatedly lift heavy objects, sometimes weighing up to 75 pounds.

-- Ability to work in elevated areas, climb ladders, stairs, and structures and walk over uneven surfaces.
+- Ability to work in elevated areas, climb ladders, power poles, stairs, and structures and walk over uneven surfaces.

 - Ability to work outdoors in all weather conditions.